 Since the Holy Spirit now lives within every born-again believer, to guide, comfort and instruct, Christians should be able to live even more morally than the people in the Old Testament.

-In His Great Intercessory Prayer, Jesus had just finished praying for the disciples, and was now praying for those in the future who would believe in Him, because of their testimonies:
+In His Great Intercessory Prayer, Jesus had just finished praying for the disciples, and was now praying for those in the future who would come to believe in Him through the testimonies of the Apostles:

 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us...," (John 17:20-21).

-We enter into the New Covenant by believing in and accepting Jesus as our Savior; God then accepts Jesus death as payment for our sins.
-He then sees us as He does Jesus, perfect, without sin or blemish.
+We enter into the New Covenant by believing in and accepting Jesus as our Savior.
+God accepts Jesus' death as payment for our sins; then sees us as He does Jesus, perfect, without sin or blemish.